-Tolling is one tool among many that ODOT is using to improve our transportation system.
+Tolls are one tool we are using to improve our transportation system.

-2018 Feasibility Analysis concluded tolling could help reduce congestion.
+2018 Feasibility Analysis concludes that tolls could be effective to reduce congestion.

 Oregon’s House Bill 2017, also known as Keep Oregon Moving, directed the Oregon Transportation Commission (OTC) to develop a proposal for congestion pricing on I-5 and I-205 to reduce congestion as part of a suite of transportation investments throughout the state for roadway improvements, transit service enhancements and bicycle and pedestrian safety upgrades.